Away from the workshop. Shipping resumes June 22nd. Orders welcome.

 Why is it called The Present?

-The single hand always points to the present moment, in the context of the year.
+The single hand always points to the present moment.

 Curious about customer experiences?